whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-29-Popsugar-Limited-Edition-Summer-2016-Review.md

 **Cost:** $100 one time fee + Free Shipping (taxes apply to CA).

-**What's in the box:** A special curation of the ultimate box for her to enjoy during this special time of year.
+**What's in the box:** A special curation of cool, outdoor-chic essentials that's perfect for summer.
 This box is one chic and stylish treat, perfect to give or keep for yourself.

 <br>